staillebois/claire/README.md

 Once installed and running, download the model with `ollama pull nomic-embed-text:latest`.

-To chat with the model, run `ollama run nomic-embed-text:latest` and say something, for example, "Hello, how are you?"
+To chat with the model, run `ollama run nomic-embed-text:latest` and say something, for example, "Hello, how are you?" 💬

 </details>

 <details>
-    <summary><b>Installation with Docker</b></summary>
+    <summary><b>Installation with Docker 🐳</b></summary>

 If local installation is not possible, run Ollama by executing the following command: